Resources

 Immigration Judges may issue standing orders regarding practice and procedure for cases assigned to them.
 Assistant Chief Immigration Judges may issue standing orders that apply to an entire immigration court.
 Standing orders are organized by immigration court and are located on EOIR’s Operational Status webpage.

 The EOIR Courts & Appeals System (ECAS) is EOIR’s electronic filing system.
-If ECAS is active at the immigration court to which your case is assigned, you are strongly encouraged to file electronically.
-Although electronic filing is currently voluntary, EOIR intends to require mandatory electronic filing in the future.
+As of February 11, 2022, DHS and all attorneys and fully accredited representatives are required to electronically file all documents with the immigration courts and the BIA in all cases eligible for electronic filing.
 The ECAS website includes a number of useful tools, including resources for using ECAS, as well as frequently asked questions.

 EOIR’s Automated Case Information system provides case information online.
 Alternatively, case information may be found by calling 1-800-898-7180 / 304-625-2050 (TDD 800-828-1120).
 The Automated Case Information system will not reflect a new hearing date until a new date has been set by the immigration court.